From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: Result

-\textbf{Task 2: Information originality check.} The results of the originality check are presented in Table~\ref{tab:task2}.
+\textbf{Task 2: Information Originality Check.} The results of the originality check are presented in Table~\ref{tab:task2}.
 We classify the dataset into three categories: human-generated, AI-generated, and a mix of text-image content combining human and AI inputs, for multi-label classification.
 VLLMs are tasked with distinguishing whether the input context is human, AI, or human-AI mixed.
 Similar to Task 1, we introduce AI-generated content in both text and images at proportions of 25\%, 50\%, and 75\% to further evaluate the robustness of VLLMs in distinguishing mixed content.
 Baseline models struggle to accurately classify the originality of articles in both zero-shot and five-shot settings.
 We observe that baseline models may perform worse in the five-shot setting, suggesting that current VLLMs may lack the ability to learn comprehensive representations for assessing information originality using examples.
-GPT-4o performs the best among all the models, with Llama-3.2-Vision ranking as the second-best model, slightly trailing GPT-4o in performance.
-This performance difference is likely attributed to the larger dataset and model size used in GPT-4o’s training.
+GPT-4o performs the best among all the models, with MedGemma ranking as the second-best model, slightly trailing GPT-4o in performance.
+This performance difference is likely attributed to the larger dataset and model size used in GPT-4o’s training as well as health specific fine-tuning in MedGemma training.